Recovering America's Wildlife Act

 An estimated one-third of the nation's fish and wildlife are at increased risk of extinction (National Wildlife Federation et al. 2018).
-The Recovering America's Wildlife Act (HR2773) will rank among the most meaningful fish and wildlife conservation initiatives to address this loss of America's natural heritage, that includes
+The Recovering America's Wildlife Act (HR2773 and S2372) will rank among the most meaningful fish and wildlife conservation initiatives to address this loss of America's natural heritage, that includes

 664 Pennsylvania Species of Greatest Conservation Need.

 - Is bipartisan legislation introduced by U.S. Reps.
 Debbie Dingell (D-Mich.) and Jeff Fortenberry (R-Neb.) on Earth Day (April 22, 2021); U.S. Senators Martin Heinrich (NM) and Roy Blunt

 (MO) introduced a companion bill on July 15, 2021.

 - Passed the U.S. House on June 14, 2022 and U.S.

 Senate Environment and Public Works Committee on August 2, 2022, each with